SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 @parameters σ
 obs_P = PEtabObservable(P, σ)
 ```
-and then let the parameter *σ* vary between different [simulation conditions](@ref petab_simulation_conditions).
+and then let the parameter $σ$ vary between different [simulation conditions](@ref petab_simulation_conditions).
 Alternatively we could let the noise scale linearly with the species' concentration:
 ```@example petab1
 obs_P = PEtabObservable(P, 0.05P)
 ```
-It would also be possible to make *σ* a *parameter that is fitted as a part of the parameter fitting process*.
+It would also be possible to make $σ$ a *parameter that is fitted as a part of the parameter fitting process*.

 PEtab.jl assumes that noise is normally distributed (with a standard deviation equal to the second argument provided to `PEtabObservable`).
 The only other (currently implemented) noise distribution is log-normally distributed noise, which is designated through the `transformation=:log` argument:
 ```@example petab1